 - Possessing Criminal Tools §2923.24 – No one in Ohio is allowed to possess or have under their control any substance, device, instrument, or article, with the intent to use it criminally.
 Evidence of criminal intent includes, but is not limited to, possessing dangerous ordnance or the materials to make one or possessing anything that has been designed or specifically adapted for criminal use.
 In most situations, possessing criminal tools is a first-degree misdemeanor.
 However, if the tools were intended to be used for the commission of a felony, then the offense is a fifth-degree felony.
 Whether or not an item is a criminal tool can be up for debate.
 Call one of our weapons attorneys at Luftman, Heck & Associates to discuss your situation.

-Gun Crime Penalties and Consequences
+Gun Crime Penalties and Consequences in Ohio

 The potential penalty you face for an Ohio weapons crime depends on whether you were charged with a misdemeanor or felony.